Tysvn/Elk-Monitoring/README.md

 - ELK Configuration
   - Beats in Use
   - Machines Being Monitored
-- How to Use the Ansible Build
+- How to use the Ansible Build

 ---